Shader Interfaces

 Standard Buffer Layout

 Every member of an OpTypeStruct that is required to be explicitly laid out must be aligned according to the first matching rule as follows.
-If the struct is contained in pointer types of multiple storage classes, it must satisfy the requirements for every storage class used to reference it.
+If the structure is contained in pointer types of multiple storage classes, it must satisfy the requirements for every storage class used to reference it.

 3. All vectors must be aligned according to their scalar alignment.